 As a writer, Jamie began her career when she won the Outstanding Achievement in Screenwriting at NYU’s film program.
 Soon after, she wrote a screenplay for hire for Universal Studios.
 Her writing career has grown to include copywriting, prose and journalism.
-And her latest screenplay, Bait was chosen for the NYWIFT From Script to Preproduction Lab, made finalist in the prestigious Austin Film Festival Screenwriting Competition and was selected for the NYU Production Lab.
+And her latest screenplay, Bait was chosen for the NYWIFT From Script to Preproduction Lab, made finalist in the prestigious Austin Film Festival Screenwriting Competition and was selected for the NYU Production Lab and IFP Week.

 Her career as a director and producer started alongside her screenwriting work.
 At NYU she directed and produced two award-winning short films.
 Since then she has continued to make shorts, commercials, web content, docu-series and a feature documentary.
 She was also chosen for the Samsung VR Lab where she wrote, directed and produced a narrative VR horror film, half shot in 360 video, half created in the Unity3D gaming engine.